fullstacksjs/github-bot/README.md

-# GitHub-Telegram Announcer Bot

-A Telegram bot that listens to GitHub activity and announces repository events directly into a Telegram chat.
+FullstacksJS Telegram bot that listens to GitHub activity and announces repository events directly into a Telegram chat.

 ## Features